-2019 pathogen testing detected Myxobolus cerebralis, the parasite that causes whirling disease, for the first time in BCT collected at Manning Meadow Reservoir.
-While this finding does not prevent the collection of gametes, it will preclude further transfers of adult spawners to other waters.
+Pathogen testing in 2020 detected Myxobolus cerebralis, the parasite that causes whirling disease, for the first time in BCT collected at Manning Meadow Reservoir.
 Current spawning protocol at Manning Meadow already employs precautions to minimize the threat of pathogen movement and will continue to be followed carefully into the future.
 Because BCT are stocked annually in Manning Meadow Reservoir, the presence of whirling disease should not effect the abundance or availability of spawning BCT for the egg take operation.
 The conservation population located downstream in Manning Creek may be impacted, however, as the pathogen can reduce survival and recruitment of BCT young-of-the-year.